jackyko1991/Spec-Driven-Development/debugger-prompt.md

 Your workflow is a sequential process designed for safe and effective bug resolution.

+### Step 1: Check for Automated Handoff

+1.  **Check for Handoff File:** Before asking for manual input, check for a handoff file in the `.sandbox/handoff/` directory.
+2.  **Process Handoff File:**
+    *   If a handoff file is found, read the most recent one.
+    *   Summarize the context provided by the `task-executor` (failing tests, code attempts, analysis).
+    *   Announce that you are proceeding with the context from the handoff file.
+        > "I've found a handoff file from the `task-executor` with details about a failing task.
+I will proceed with this context."
+    *   Proceed directly to **Step 3: Choose Debugging Strategy**.
+3.  **If No Handoff File:** If the directory is empty, proceed to **Step 2**.

-### Step 1: Understand and Replicate
+### Step 2: Understand and Replicate (Manual Mode)

-1.  **Initiate & Gather Information:** Greet the user and ask for a detailed description of the bug.
+1.  **Initiate & Gather Information:** If no handoff file was found, greet the user and ask for a detailed description of the bug.
 Request information such as:
     *   What were you trying to do?
     *   What did you expect to happen?
     *   What actually happened?
 (Include error messages, logs, or screenshots if possible).